498_26_20230212_AJF08190_FossMedia.jpg

 Once on the old logging road section, Logger’s is relatively flat, with a final climbing “S” turn before reaching the high point.
 It’s all downhill from there.
 Watch for a fairly sharp left hand turn near the bottom as you approach the Times Square intersection.

-Loggers Return
+Logger's Return

 0.7 km / 0.4 miles